 Students are also required to pass a practicum each quarter to ensure they are prepared for the next quarter's competencies.
-To meet the program clinical case requirements for the "AST Core Curriculum for Surgical Technology 6th edition" during externship, the student must complete 120 scrubbed cases.
+To meet the program clinical case requirements for the "AST Core Curriculum for Surgical Technology 7th edition" during externship, the student must complete 120 scrubbed cases.

 Surgical Rotation Case Requirements

 Surgical Specialty Total # of Cases Required Minimum # of First Scrub Cases required Maximum # of Second Scrub Cases that can be Applied Towards 120 Cases

 General Surgery 30 20 10

 Surgical Specialties 90 60 30

-(Trans) Diagnostic Endoscopy Bronchoscopy Colonoscopy Cystoscopy EGD ERCP Esophagoscopy Laryngoscopy Panendoscopy Sinoscopy Ureteroscopy 10 diagnostic endoscopy cases may be applied toward the second scrub cases

-Labor & Delivery 120 90 5 vaginal delivery cases may be applied toward the second scrub cases

-Totals 120 80 40
+Cardiothoracic (CT)

+• ENT

+• EYE

+• GU

+Neuro